Hank Skinner: Postponed execution and campaign for DNA testing

 Despite pending litigation, Skinner was given an execution date for November 9, 2011.
 Gray County District Attorney Lynn Switzer (the respondent in Skinner's lawsuit) had written, in a brief to the court filed on June 2, 2011, that "Texas satisfied all the requirements of constitutional due process when it offered Skinner the opportunity to test the DNA evidence at trial."

 In March, the U.S. Supreme Court held that a civil suit against Switzer, over post-conviction DNA testing, could proceed – but did not rule on whether Skinner should be given access to the actual evidence.

 A new Texan law, SB 122, took effect on September 1, 2011.
 SB 122 intends to ensure that procedural barriers do not prevent prisoners from testing biological evidence that was not previously tested or could be subjected to newer testing.
 On September 6, 2011, Skinner's attorneys filed a motion in state district court in Gray County, Texas, to compel DNA testing of key pieces of evidence that have never been tested.
 However, on November 2, 2011, Judge Steven R. Emmert of the district court of Gray County denied the third motion of DNA testing introduced by the defense, without explaining his decision.

 On November 7, 2011, the Texas Court of Criminal Appeals stayed Skinner's most recent execution so that a determination could be made about whether Texas law allowed for DNA evidence from the crime scene to be tested.

-On June 1, 2012, one month after an oral argument at the Texas Court of Criminal Appeals, the Texas attorney general's office says it no longer opposes a death row inmate's request for DNA testing his attorneys say could prove his innocence.
+On June 1, 2012, one month after an oral argument at the Texas Court of Criminal Appeals, the Texas attorney general's office said it no longer opposed a death row inmate's request for DNA testing his attorneys said could prove his innocence.

 In November 2012, a further analysis of DNA evidence found Skinner's blood on numerous objects and furniture in the back bedroom where Busby's sons were murdered.
 It also found Skinner's DNA, along with that of Caler (one of the sons) and an unidentified third contributor on the handle of a knife found on the front porch.

 U.S. Supreme Court issues

 March 2011 ruling

 On July 22, 2010, Skinner's lawyer presented his brief to the U.S. Supreme Court.
-In it, he asks one question: "may a convicted prisoner seeking access to biological evidence for DNA testing assert that claim in a civil rights action under 42 U.S.C. § 1983, or is such a claim cognizable only in a petition for writ of habeas corpus?"
+In it, he asked one question: "may a convicted prisoner seeking access to biological evidence for DNA testing assert that claim in a civil rights action under 42 U.S.C. § 1983, or is such a claim cognizable only in a petition for writ of habeas corpus?"

-Skinner's lawyer's brief also notes: "Mr. Skinner's suit for access to DNA evidence does not challenge the validity of his underlying conviction or sentence."
+Skinner's lawyer's brief also noted: "Mr. Skinner's suit for access to DNA evidence does not challenge the validity of his underlying conviction or sentence."

 Skinner's petition was heard by the Supreme Court on October 13, 2010, at 10:00.
 The oral argument was widely covered by, among other media, the Washington Post.

 On March 7, 2011, the decision of the Supreme Court agreed that the civil rights action was appropriate in this case.